Kanata Lasers

-The Kanata Lasers were a Junior "A" ice hockey team from Ottawa, Ontario, in Canada.
-They are a part of the Central Canada Hockey League.
-The Lasers played their home games at The Tom Flood Arena located inside the Kanata Rec Complex in Kanata, Ontario.
+The Kanata Lasers were a Junior ice hockey in the Central Canada Hockey League team based in Kanata, Ontario.
+Following the sale of the franchise in 2020, it relocated to Renfrew, Ontario and was rebranded as the Renfrew Wolves.

 Team history

 The Kanata Valley Lasers began play in the Central Junior Hockey League in 1987-88 when an expansion franchise was granted to Kanata, Ontario, which was then a separate suburb of Ottawa.
 During their first 15 years as the Valley Lasers, the team never missed the playoffs, had the same head coach, Archie Mulligan, won 2 Art Bogart Cup championships in 1992 and 1997 won the Fred Page Cup in 1997.

 In May 2002, the Kanata Sports Club sold the Kanata Valley Lasers to Dynasty Flooring Inc. The new ownership refurbished the team, renamed them the Kanata Stallions, and moved from the Jack Charron Arena to the Kanata Recreation Centre.
 To date, the Stallions have yet to finish in the top 5 and make the CJHL finals.
 In fact, in the 2004 playoffs, the Stallions upset the Cumberland Grads in seven games to advance to the semi-finals, but lost to the Nepean Raiders in six games.
 It was the only time to date that the Stallions made it past the first round of the playoffs.
 The Stallions missed the playoffs multiple times in recent years.

 Kanata named former NHL player Chris Valentine as head coach for 2008-09, but was fired in October after a slow start.
 He was replaced with Vince Millette.
 The Stallions broke a CJHL record recently with a 26-game losing streak, breaking the 25 game losing streak held by the 1994-1995 Cumberland Grads.